distributed-technologies/mukube-configurator/docs/config-master.md

 #### MASTER_NETWORK_INTERFACE
 The name of the network interface where the devices are discoverable.
 #### MASTER_HOST_IP
-THe ip address of the machine on the local networl
+The ip address of the machine on the local network.
 #### NODE_CONTROL_PLANE_VIP
 The ip address of the control plane.
 If the first master node is being configured, this virtual ip will be created.
 #### NODE_CONTROL_PLANE_PORT